Skip to main content

 What the heck are xpm packages (xPacks)?
 Please, do not introduce another package format!

-These packages are managed by xpm (the xPack Project Manager), a programme that complements the npm CLI (the popular JavaScript package manager), with new language-neutral features.
+xpm packages are managed by xpm (the xPack Project Manager), a utility that complements the npm CLI, the widely-used JavaScript package manager, by introducing language-neutral features.

-The xPacks Framework does NOT introduce a new package format; instead, it uses the same format as npm packages, which is a collection of files/folders and a package.json file with the package metadata.
+The xPacks Framework does not establish a new package format.
+Instead, it adopts the standard npm package format, which comprises a collection of files and directories, along with a package.json file containing the metadata.

-xpm can install packages from the same repositories as npm, whether public or private.
+xpm is capable of installing packages from the same repositories as npm, whether they are public or private.

-The packages (usually regular archives, but also git repositories), are extracted into separate folders within the project.
+Packages, which are typically regular archives or git repositories, are extracted into distinct folders within the project.

-Source xpm packages are regular npm packages that include library source files, typically in C/C++, though there are no language restrictions.
+Source xpm packages are standard npm packages that incorporate library source files, usually written in C/C++, although they are not restricted to any particular programming language.

 Features